Working in Market - New Zealand

 Commission level: 10% - 15%

-- Retail agencies are adapting to change and continue to restructure their businesses by moving away from low commission products to more profitable products and services.
-The structure of the retail industry is also changing as single location agencies continue to consolidate into larger chains and consortia groups.
+- Retail agencies are adapting to change and continue to restructure their businesses by moving away from low commission flight-only bookings to more profitable products and services.

-- A good majority of these advisors are made up from the large retail chains of House of Travel (66 retail stores), Flight Centre Group (45 stores), Helloworld (33 stores) and YOU Travel (23 stores).
+- A good majority of these advisors are made up from the large retail chains of House of Travel (63 retail stores), Flight Centre Group (37 stores), Helloworld (33 stores), World Travellers (28 stores) and YOU Travel (23 stores).

-- Outside of the major retailers, sits an extensive network of broker groups and independent agents.
+- Outside of the major retailers, sits an extensive network of broker groups and independent agents, with most affiliated to the retail groups in some way.
 The number of brokers and homeworkers has been on the rise since the global pandemic forced many traditional high-street travel agencies to close.

 Aussie Specialists

-- There are over 1200 qualified Aussie Specialist agents in New Zealand, growing month-on-month as the industry returns to full-strength.
+- There are currently 850 qualified Aussie Specialist agents in New Zealand, growing month-on-month as the industry returns to full-strength.
 This includes 23 ‘Premier Aussie Specialists’, recognised with Premier status for their extensive knowledge of the destination, commitment to selling Australia and ongoing learning via the Aussie Specialist Program.

 Online